Paul Maynard: Political career

 After leaving university, Maynard worked as an adviser to the Conservative MP Liam Fox and as a speechwriter for William Hague – the Conservative MP and Leader of the Opposition.
 On 7 December 2000, he stood unsuccessfully as the Conservative candidate in a by-election in the Custom House and Silvertown ward of Newham London Borough Council.

 He came fourth when he stood unsuccessfully as the Conservative candidate in the Beckton ward of Newham Council on the 29 March 2001 and subsequently failed to get elected as a councillor on the Custom House ward of Newham Council on 2 May 2002.
 He unsuccessfully stood as the Conservative candidate for Twickenham in the 2005 general election, finishing second with 32.4% of the vote and a 2% swing to the Liberal Democrats.

 Maynard was selected from the 'A List' for Blackpool North and Cleveleys in December 2006, having been on the Conservative A-List and moved to the constituency to live.
 Maynard was elected to the House of Commons in the 2010 general election with a majority of 2,150.
 He was the second person who has cerebral palsy to become a British MP; Conservative Terry Dicks was the first.

 In February 2011, Maynard told The Times about the abuse he suffered from Labour MPs, who had mocked his disability during a Commons debate on the abolition of the Child Trust Fund on 26 October 2010.
 Various Labour Party sources confirmed that such behaviour was unacceptable and Rosie Winterton, the Labour chief whip, and her deputy Alan Campbell were reported to have spoken to MPs about the incident shortly afterwards.
 A few days after Maynard's Times interview, John Bercow, the Speaker of the House of Commons, issued a written statement warning MPs that such abuse was unacceptable.
 It was reported he had known about the incident for more than three months before speaking to Maynard.

-In October 2013, Maynard suggested some people may visit food banks out of habit, rather than genuine need, and that disability campaigners that were opposed to welfare reform were 'extremists'.
+In October 2013, Maynard stated 'In Canada you have people going to food banks every week and it can become a habit.
+But there is more government can do.'
 Following criticism from a number of charities, Maynard apologised for causing offence.

 In 2014, he was featured in media coverage of the continuing high costs of the parliamentary expenses system, with his name included in a group of Conservative MPs with high claims for First Class rail travel.